RicardoR002/EyeColorChanger/README.md

 ## Deployment to Streamlit Cloud

-This application can be easily deployed to Streamlit Cloud:
+This application can be deployed to Streamlit Cloud:

 1. Create a GitHub repository and push all the files:
    - app.py
    - eye_detection.py
    - color_transformation.py
    - requirements.txt
-   - packages.txt (for system dependencies)
+   - packages.txt

 2. Sign up for [Streamlit Cloud](https://streamlit.io/cloud)